Skip to content Skip to Programs Navigation

 Getting ready for college?

-If you’re a rising high school junior or senior with an interest in business, consider the Tar Heel Business Academy.
+If you’re a rising high school junior or senior in Chatham County with an interest in business, join us next summer at the Tar Heel Business Academy.
 This pre-college academy is an outstanding opportunity for you to develop important critical thinking and leadership skills.
 You’ll work with your classmates on dynamic projects for a real company and apply goal-setting lessons that will help you plan for the college application process.

 You’ll learn important business concepts from world-class professors from UNC Kenan-Flagler Business School.
 At the end of the week, you’ll finish with a presentation to your “client” – and receive a Recognition of Achievement and a group photo – and leave the Academy prepared to take the business world by storm!